facebook/docusaurus/website/docs/static-assets.md

 ---
-id: static-assets
-title: Static Assets
+description: Static assets are the non-code files that are directly copied to the build output.
+Learn about how they are handled and what the best practices of using static assets are.
 ---

+# Static Assets

+Static assets are the non-code files that are directly copied to the build output.
+They include images, stylesheets, favicons, fonts, etc.

-Every website needs assets: images, stylesheets, favicons, etc. By default, you are suggested to put these assets in the `static` folder.
+By default, you are suggested to put these assets in the `static` folder.
 Every file you put into **that directory will be copied** into the root of the generated `build` folder with the directory hierarchy preserved.
 E.g. if you add a file named `sun.jpg` to the static folder, it will be copied to `build/sun.jpg`.

 This means that: